Advanced Optical Materials

 Advanced Optical Materials is a monthly peer-reviewed scientific journal published by Wiley-VCH.
 It was established in 2013, after a section with the same name had been published since March 2012 in Advanced Materials.
 It covers all aspects of light-matter interactions.
 The founding editor-in-chief is Peter Gregory.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 10.050, ranking it 52nd out of 345 journals in the category "Materials Science, Multidisciplinary" and 9th out of 101 journals in the category "Optics".
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 7.2.